JnCrMx/overwatch-highlights/README.md

 # Overwatch highlight reverse engineering

 If you are just looking for the documentation, have a look at [this](docs/index.rst) document.

+This repository is taken from a larger project of mine (which I sadly can't publish yet), so there might be some redundant parts
+(like thumbnail extraction).

 ## TODO